-Each semester, a few days ahead of the start of enrollment itself, you are required to meet with your faculty advisor to plan your schedule and discuss other academic and career interests.
-You should watch for department notices informing you of the days set aside for advising by the EECS department.
-Prior to this advising period, you should sign up for an appointment on a sign-up sheet available at your advisor's office or sign up on Blackboard.
-(You will be notified of which method of sign-up your advisor is using) At the time of the appointment you should bring an Academic Program Planning Form (available at the EECS office or at www.eecs.ku.edu) filled out with preliminary course selections.
+Each semester, all first year undergrads and all undergrads who are on probation are required to meet with their assigned EECS faculty advisor to plan your schedule and discuss other academic and career interests.
+Non-first year undergrads (and those not on probation) are not required to meet with their faculty advisor, but are strongly encouraged.
+You should watch for department notices that includes information related to advising and enrollment.
+At the time of the appointment you should bring an Academic Program Planning Form (available at the EECS office or at www.eecs.ku.edu) filled out with preliminary course selections.
 You should also arrive with definite notions (preferably written down so they will not be forgotten) about both (a) what you are sure of in terms of plans for the coming semester and about degree requirements in general, and (b) what you are unsure of that you need to discuss.
 This will make it possible for you and your advisor to deal effectively with whatever problems or concerns you have.
 You and our advisor must sign your Academic Program Planning Form before you will be allowed to enroll.

-You are also encouraged to call on your advisor any time during the school year if you wish to change your enrollment or discuss any other school or career related matters.
+You are also encouraged to contact on your advisor any time during the school year if you wish to change your enrollment or discuss any other school or career related matters.
 Consultation with an advisor is strongly encouraged before making enrollment changes.